Measure of Strength of Evidence for Visually Observed Differences between Subpopulations: Limit of PDC

-In the unbalanced case, $\forall d$, the limit (as $g\to \infty$) of the permuted MD distribution is the same as the observed MD distribution, which is consistent with what we observed in Figure~\ref{011}.
-This implies the limit distributions of the $C_i$ (or $C$) are the same $\forall d$ in the unbalanced cases.
-Thus the limit distributions of the PDC are the same for all $d$ as $g$ goes to infinity.
+In the all permutation case, the limit (as $g\to \infty$) of the permuted MD direction converges to the observed MD direction.
+Consequently the limiting permutation distribution is the same for all $d$ as $g$ goes to infinity.
+This is consistent with what we observed in Figure~\ref{011}.

 For simplicity we investigate the case of $d=1$.
 We assume $\sigma=1$, then the $\chi_{1}(\lambda)$ is a \textit{folded normal distribution} (\citet{leone1961folded}) with the location parameter $\mu=\lambda$, and scale parameter $\sigma^2=1$.
 Then